akdalton/ScoreKeeperApp/README.md

 # ScoreKeeperApp
-ScoreKeeperApp is an Android based application mainly developed to track scores between two team playing games such as Cricket, Basketball and Football.
+ScoreKeeperApp is an Android based application mainly developed to track scores for two team playing games such as Cricket and Basketball.

 ## Logo
 ![screen](../master/app/src/main/res/drawable/score.png)

+## Pre-requisites
+* Android SDK v28

-## Technology Uses
+## Getting Started
-* Core Java
-* XML for UI Design
+To build this project, use "Import Project" in Android Studio.

 ## Tools Required
 * Android Studio IDE